 May I Be Frank is about Frank Ferrante, a 54 year- old Sicilian from Brooklyn living in San Francisco.
-A lover of life, great food, beautiful women and a good laugh, Frank is also a drug addict, morbidly obese, pre-diabetic, and fighting Hepatitis C.
+A lover of life, great food, beautiful women, and a good laugh, Frank is also a drug addict, morbidly obese, pre-diabetic, and fighting Hepatitis C.

-May I Be Frank documents the transformation of Frank’s life when he stumbles into a local raw and vegan restaurant, becomes friends with the staff, and strikes an agreement to turn his life over to three twenty-something young men to be coached physically, emotionally and spiritually.
+Watch the transformation of Frank’s life when he stumbles into a local raw and vegan restaurant, becomes friends with the staff, and strikes an agreement to turn his life over to three twenty-something young men-to-be coached physically, emotionally, and spiritually.
 Over 42 days, the four men go on the ride of their lives.

-Through Frank’s story of love, redemption, and transformation, we witness the power of change in one person’s life, and it’s impact on countless others.
+Through Frank’s story of love, redemption, and transformation, we witness the power of change in one person’s life and its impact on countless others.

 About the Filmmakers

-May I Be Frank was produced by Cinema Libre Studio and directed by Ryan Engelhart, Conor Gaffney, Cary Mosier, and Gregg Marks.
+Produced by Cinema Libre Studio and directed by Ryan Engelhart, Conor Gaffney, Cary Mosier, and Gregg Marks.
 Find out more about the film at mayibefrankmovie.com.

 “What makes this documentary compelling is not just the physical changes that we see in Frank Ferrante but how the organic food and new lifestyle are able to create serious breakthroughs in how he feels about himself and in his relationship with his family. . .May I Be Frank is a very moving film that speaks to the power of food, love, and gratitude.
 I recommend it strongly.” – Max Goldberg.
 Living Maxwell.
 May I Be Frank is a Beautiful, Beautiful Movie – Go See It!
 15 March 2012